aayush1204/Evil-Genius-SWE-Assessment/README.md

 - shapely.geometry: A library for geometric operations and calculations.
 - collections.Counter: A class that provides a simple way to count elements in a list or other iterable.
 - matplotlib.pyplot: A library for creating data visualizations in Python.
+- Flask: A web framework for Python that simplifies the development of web applications.

 Make sure to install these dependencies before using the ProcessGameState class.